 Collaborative Divorce is a Great Option for Uncontested Divorces

 A third option, and one which our office prefers for many cases, is Collaboration.
-In the Collaborative process both people agree upfront that they are not going to court or using the threat of going to court (i.e. NO BULLYING!).
+In the Collaborative process, both people agree upfront that they are not going to court or using the threat of going to court (i.e. NO BULLYING!).
 This means that they must listen carefully to each other so that they can understand the concerns of the other and make proposals they believe will be acceptable to the other (similar to how many business deals are made).
-In a Collaborative divorce the parties work with a small team of professionals who guide them through an information gathering and decision making process to help them reach the best agreement they can.
+In a collaborative divorce, the parties work with a small team of professionals who guide them through an information gathering and decision-making process to help them reach the best agreement they can.
 Both parties will have a Collaborative attorney working with them.
 The Seattle divorce attorney is able to answer legal questions and prepare the necessary legal documents.
-The attorney will also assist their client in formulating ideas for settlement that may be acceptable to the spouse, because in this format, ideas that do not work for both spouses are not going to get them to agreement.
+The attorney will also assist their client in formulating ideas for settlement that may be acceptable to the spouse because in this format, ideas that do not work for both spouses are not going to get them to an agreement.

 Collaborative teams also usually include a divorce coach.
 This person usually has a background as a family therapist.
 Their job is to help unpack underlying baggage that may get in the way of productive discussions, and help the parties keep moving forward when emotions get too high or they reach a stuck point.
 This helps group meetings move forward better (without a coach to intervene, hitting the difficult bumps in the road can take longer to resolve, which can also get expensive).